 “Any of the Hess Select Cabernet Sauvignon releases will deliciously complement your backyard BBQ, your pork tenderloin, or a nice juicy steak!“

-Both the Loire Valley and Napa Valley are famous wine destinations and deciding on what wine to pair with the recipes that Chef Jill created this month for The Vintner’s Daughter was incredibly difficult.
+Both the Loire Valley and Napa Valley are famous wine destinations and deciding on what wine to pair with this month’s book, The Vintner’s Daughter was incredibly difficult.
 While I encourage you to enjoy a Chenin Blanc from the Loire Valley while reading the first few chapters of the book I also wanted to find a Napa Valley winery whose wines would compliment both the book and this month’s recipes.

 “The most important things are actually the easiest to obtain: great friends, good food, and a decent bottle of wine.” — Blake Mycoskie